-Water, plumbing and bathroom fittings

-1

-No obvious significant defects noted to the accessible plumbing or sanitary fittings.
-Given the presence of the shower mounted over a tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the shower tray.
-As the tray is boxed in, it will be appreciated that it is not possible to comment on
+F Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings, allowing for discolouration to the seals and tile grount.
+Given the presence of the shower mounted over the bath, it is essential to wall linings, tile grout, seals, etc are maintained in good condition.
+Failure so can lead to concealed defects behind wall finishes, and below the batt bath is boxed in, it will be appreciated that it is not possible to comment of concealed locations.
+In a property of this age it is possible for lead pipework to be present in concealed areas however; none was noted within the limitations of the inspection.

-Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
-The storage heaters are inefficient by modern day standards, and likely to be nearing the end of their performance life.
+Heating and hot water Repair category 2 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+The heating installed appears to be inefficient by modern day standards, and likely requires upgrading/the installation of more radiators.